-Participation of volunteers has been vital to the success of sea turtle conservation and research efforts since they began.
-Today, over 100 volunteers participate each year.
-Patrols to detect, document, and protect nesting Kemp's ridley sea turtles and sea turtle nests began at Padre Island National Seashore in 1986 and have grown since then.
-From the start, volunteers have been a very large portion of the patrollers.
-Volunteers have also provided important aid with various other aspects of the program including radio dispatch, data entry, egg care, hatchling release, necropsy of dead turtles, and many other activities.
+Participation of volunteers has been vital to the success of sea turtle conservation and research efforts since the program began over four decades ago.
+Today, over 100 volunteers participate annually.
+Patrols to detect, document, and protect nesting Kemp's ridley sea turtles and sea turtle nests began at Padre Island National Seashore in 1986 and have continued to grow.
+From the start, volunteers have been a large part of the program.
+Volunteers provide important aid with various aspects of the program including radio dispatch, data entry, egg care, hatchling release, necropsy of dead turtles, and many other activities.

-Local groups spear-headed the painting of a Kemp's ridley sea turtle on the water tower on North Padre Island.
+When traveling to Padre Island National Seashore, you may notice artwork and signs with turtles along the roadways.
+These projects were promoted by community supporters.
+Local agencies partnered with Texas Department of Transportation to place four 15'x5' bridge panels featuring Kemp's ridley sea turtles at the entrance to North Padre Island on the J.F.K.
+Causeway.
+The Kemp's ridley images were etched and painted and are prominently seen by those using the highway to North Padre Island.
+Local groups also spear-headed the painting of a Kemp's ridley sea turtle on the water tower on North Padre Island.
 Input received from the community strongly supported selection of a Kemp's ridley sea turtle over any other animal.
-This water tower is visible within a large area along Park Road 22, to both residents and people that travel to and from the beach.
+The water tower is visible within a large area along Park Road 22, to both residents and people traveling to and from the beach.

+Support for the National Park Service and Padre Island National Seashore was also displayed in Washington!
 In 2007, the official White House Christmas Tree, in the Blue Room of the White House, was adorned with an ornament depicting the Kemp's ridley sea turtle.
-The National Park Service was selected as the theme for the White House holiday decorations by then President Bush and Mrs. Bush.
-The tree was the centerpiece of decorations celebrating that year's theme of "Holiday in the National Parks."
+The National Park Service was selected as the theme for the White House holiday decorations by President and Mrs. Bush.
+The tree was the centerpiece celebrating that year's theme of "Holiday in the National Parks."
 The tree was decorated with handmade ornaments representing the country's 391 National Park Service sites.
-Kay Barnebey, a Rockport artist, was invited by Padre Island National Seashore officials to illustrate a recognizable feature of the park.
+Kay Barnebey, a local artist in Rockport, was invited by Padre Island National Seashore officials to illustrate a recognizable feature of the park.
 Barnebey chose to create a spherical representation of the life cycle of the Kemp's ridley sea turtle.
 After the tree was disassembled, "The Christmas Circle of Life" ball became a part of the permanent collection of the White House.